ShresthaRajat/python-serverless/README.md

 3. After creating the app in serverless open a terminal in the root of this directory and enter `sls deploy`

 4. Then Check the progress and debug (see the serverless console as well as AWS Cloudformation console.)

+5. Hit a POST request to the provided URL

+# v2.0.0 Athunticate API with Keys

+Addition to the basic POC utilizing API key.

+1. After checking out to tag v2.0.0 just run `sls deploy` again

+2. Then Hit the POST request to the provided URL with a Header `x-api-key` with the provided API key